s-sepanski/portfolio/README.md

 ## Key for Node Content

 - **@**: Indicates having joined or completed work associated with a particular company or organization.
 - **#**: Indicates a skill or technology of interest.
-Use dashses where spaces would go.
+Use dashes where spaces would go.
 TODO
 - **Level**: Software engineer level, normalized to L1-L10, as described by [this LinkedIn post](https://www.linkedin.com/pulse/understanding-software-engineer-levels-from-entry-level-senior-pke9c/) (L1-L5) and [levels.fyi](https://www.levels.fyi/blog/swe-level-framework.html) (L6-L10).
 Style as bold.
 - **Impact**: Impact or reach of specified effort.
   - Enterprise-wide: impactful across companies in the enterprise